-But your site should also have plenty of educational materials about your mission and impact to engage potential new donors.
-And you should present this information in a way that effortlessly steers visitors to your giving page.
+And your site should also have plenty of educational materials about your mission and work to engage potential new donors.
+You should present this information in a way that effortlessly steers visitors to your giving page.

-Optimizing your online giving with shorter forms, pre-filled information, and several payment options won’t do any good if there’s not a clear, engaging path to your donation page!
+Optimizing your online giving strategy with shorter forms, pre-filled information, and several payment options won’t do any good if there’s not a clear, engaging path for donors to give.

-Donating to your own organization will help you determine if your site structure, poorly placed or ineffective calls-to-action, or load speeds are holding your digital fundraising back.
+Donating to your own organization will help you determine if your site structure, calls-to-action, or load speeds are holding your fundraising back.

-Are you helping your supporters envision what their donation will do to further your nonprofit’s goals?
+Are you helping your supporters envision what their donations will do to further your nonprofit’s goals?

-You need to constantly remind donors of the immediate impact their gift has.
-A picture is worth 1,000 words, so use images of your work in action to show the impact of giving.
+You need to constantly remind donors of the impact they make when they give.
+Remember, a picture is worth 1,000 words, so use images of your work in action to show the impact of giving.

 You should also tie gift amounts to something that feels real for donors.

-For example, “Your gift of $100 will provide two classrooms with necessary supplies for a year.”
+For example, “Your gift of $100 will provide two classrooms with supplies for a year.”

-This strategy helps make a donor’s gift feel less abstract.
-A donor may struggle to see how a donation of $100 is significant when your campaign goal is $50,000.
-But if they understand how their donation makes an immediate difference for two classrooms, they are more likely to give.
+Comparing dollars to impact helps make a donor’s gift feel less abstract.
+Someone may struggle to see how a donation of $100 is significant when your campaign goal is $50,000.
+But if they understand how their gift makes an immediate difference for two classrooms, they are more likely to donate!

-Donors need to understand how fundraising dollars put your mission to work.
+Donors need to understand how their fundraising dollars put your mission to work.
 Doing so can increase the amount a donor wants to give!
-It makes it clear that they can do a lot more for the cause by giving just a few dollars more.
+And it makes it clear that they can do a lot more for the cause by giving just a few more dollars.

 If you don’t thank donors properly, your chances of securing a second gift plummets.
-You should thank a donor three times within 48 hours of their donation.
+So, you should thank a donor three times within 48 hours of their donation.

 The first time is on your website when they click “Donate.”

-So, once you’ve filled out your own donation form (hopefully that wasn’t a hassle!) and clicked the donate button, you wait a few seconds as the wheels are spinning.
+So, once you’ve filled out your own donation form (hopefully that wasn’t a hassle!) and clicked the donate button, you wait a few seconds as the wheels spin.
 Then a page pops up with the words “THANK YOU!” in a large font.

 Finally, you will want to follow up with a more elaborate thank you.
-This is your opportunity to show how important every donation is.
+This is your opportunity to show how important every donation is to your nonprofit.

+You can send an email.
+But picking up the phone or sending a handwritten note is a much more personal approach.
 This is your opportunity to tell donors the next chapter of your story.
-Share the specific ways their donation made a difference.
-Use powerful visuals and testimonials from the people you support.
+So, share the specific ways their donation is already making a difference.

 Your work is still not done.
 This experiment of donating to your own website is ongoing!

-This pipeline should be automated and include things like your new donor welcome kit, invitations to events and volunteer opportunities, donor surveys, and newsletters that highlight your mission in action.
+So, make sure to include plenty of touches that don’t make an ask in your outreach.
+This can include your new donor welcome kit, invitations to events and volunteer opportunities, donor surveys, and newsletters that highlight your mission in action.

-You need organized, qualitative data to identify the gaps in your program and make changes that improve the donor experience.
+But this exercise can only help you as much as your data allows.
+So, make sure you’re vigorously taking notes throughout the entire process.
+You will need organized, qualitative data to identify the gaps in your online fundraising strategy and make changes that improve the donor experience.